 Sure enough, a day or two later, you wake up miserable.
 You knew it was coming.
 If only you could have done something about it beforehand.
 If only you could have taken something to fend off the illness right at the first sign.
 Because, darn it, you knew it was coming.

-You invite an old friend for coffee.
-She is an experienced manager who you once worked for.
+In a busy coffee shop, you’ve found a corner table for time with an old friend and mentor.
 You’re excited about your latest project and your enthusiasm shows.
 She listens carefully as you share how it’s going.
-As the conversation goes on, she says less and less.
+Yet, as the conversation goes on, she says less and less.
 Like a tracker in an old western, you can almost see her put her ear to the ground.
 After an awkward silence, she gives her assessment.
 Your project is in trouble.
 A train wreck is coming.

 Unlike the old westerns, however, she’s not going to be the hero.
 She smiles, wishes you the best, and is gone as quickly as possible.
 You stand there aghast, as she vanishes into the traffic.